mohammedmillath/mohammedmillath/README.md

 - 👋 Hi, I’m @mohammedmillath
-- 👀 I’m interested in mechanical design and analysis
+- 👀 I’m interested in mechanical design and Automation programing (Python)
 - 🌱 I’m currently learning AutoCAD Inventor
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me 9361441073 or mohamedmillath4202@gmail.com